 In busy areas, you might have to deal with congestion at the best places to lock a bike, such as at the train station.
 Just like you'd never want to park a car too close you want to be aware of other people when you lock your bike.
 Never lock your bike to someone else's, and never lock it so close that they can't get their bike free without damaging yours, theirs, or both.

-Use your lock correctly
+How to use your lock correctly

 Also, be sure to get a tight fit between the lock and bike.
 Leaving a lot of room inside the lock makes it easier for a thief to get the leverage needed to break it.
 Buy the right size lock and attach it so it's tight.
+Angle the lock barrel so that it's hard to access, as this is usually the point of greatest vulnerability.

 Always double-check that you've remembered to attach to the anchor.
-Carefully threading a lock through the wheel and frame then missing the anchor is an easy mistake.
+Carefully threading a lock through the wheel and frame and then missing the anchor is an easy mistake.

 Home isn’t safe